-In 2022, Deutsche Bank expects the CRU to focus on three key areas.
+For the remainder of 2022, the Group expects the Capital Release Unit to focus on three key areas.
 Firstly, further reducing the costs including internal service allocations.
-In line with its previous statements, Deutsche Bank targets an adjusted cost base excluding transformation charges of \in 0.8 billion for the full year.
+In line with its previous communication, the Capital Release Unit targets an adjusted cost base excluding transformation charges of \in 0.8 billion for the full year.
 Secondly, continuing to risk manage the portfolio whilst de-risking opportunistically.
-In aggregate, Deutsche Bank expects to report negative revenues for the year 2022 for the CRU which will be driven by funding costs, hedging costs, mark-to-market impacts and losses from portfolio exits, which will be partially offset by income from loan portfolios.
-Thirdly, simplifying the division's infrastructure through decommissioning of applications, closing trading books, exiting locations and legal entities.
+In aggregate, it expects to report negative revenues for the year 2022 driven by funding costs, hedging costs, mark-to-market impacts and losses from portfolio exits, which will be partially offset by income from loan portfolios.
+Thirdly, simplifying the division's infrastructure through decommissioning of applications, closing trading books and exiting locations and legal entities.